19 December 2023

 High costs greatest barrier to offering health and wellbeing support for one-third of companies

-As companies are putting in place their health and wellbeing programmes for 2024, Towergate Health & Protection has today released research which will assist with the planning process.
+As companies are putting in place their health and wellbeing programmes for 2024, Towergate Employee Benefits has today released research which will assist with the planning process.
 It shows that one-third (33%) of companies agree that high costs are the greatest barrier to offering better health and wellbeing support.

-Debra Clark, head of wellbeing at Towergate Health & Protection, says: “Looking after employees must be a priority for 2024 and it is short-sighted to minimise health and wellbeing support to save costs.
+Debra Clark, head of wellbeing at Towergate Employee Benefits, says: “Looking after employees must be a priority for 2024 and it is short-sighted to minimise health and wellbeing support to save costs.
 While costs were the main obstacle stated by companies, offering health and wellbeing support does not need to be expensive, there are many low-cost and value-for-money options now available.”

 A problem of size